 Cut the chikuwa diagonally into bite-size pieces.
 Cut the onion into cubes.
 Divide the broccoli into florets and parboil.

 Put 1 tbsp of olive oil, the garlic and dried red chili in a pot and place over low heat.
-When it starts to become aromatic, add the tsumire and chikuwa and stir-fry over high heat until golden brown.
+When it starts to become aromatic, add the fish balls and chikuwa, and stir-fry over high heat until golden brown.

 Add the onions and continue to stir-fry.
-When the ingredients are fully coated with oil, add the tomatoes, including the water.
-Crush the tomatoes, add the water, bay leaf and a pinch of salt.
+When the ingredients are fully coated in oil, add the canned tomatoes, including the water.
+Crush the tomatoes, add 300 ml of water, the bay leaf and a pinch of salt.

 When it comes to a boil, reduce the heat to low and cover.
-Maintain a gentle boil and let it simmer for about half an hour until the sauce has been reduced to half.
-Do not remove the surface scum until almost done.
+Maintain a gentle boil and let it simmer for about 30 minutes until the liquid has been reduced to half.
+Let the surface scum sit for a while before removing.

-Be careful not to skim the scum too soon as this will result in the loss of umami.
+Be careful not to skim the surface scum too soon, as you will be throwing away umami along with it.

-Add the broccoli, lightly simmer and turn off the heat.
+Add the broccoli and lightly simmer before turning off the heat.
 Sprinkle with shredded basil.
-You might like to add some basil leaves in the center as a finishing touch.
+Place some basil leaves in the center as a finishing touch.

+Make the [Basil garlic toast].
 Cut the baguette into thin slices.
 Brush with olive oil.
-Place in a toaster oven to lightly toast.
+Lightly toast in a toaster oven.

-Cut the garlic clove in half and rub the cut side over the baguette slices.
-Spread with basil paste and pop them back in the toaster oven until crisp.
+Cut the garlic clove in half and rub the cut side of the clove over the baguette slices.
+Spread with basil paste and pop them back in the toaster oven until toasted to your liking.